Quantcast

 Sharp tools make gardening easier, faster, and disease-free

 Let’s show our hardworking garden tools a little love!
-Here’s how to clean, sharpen, and spruce tools up for the growing season ahead.
-Plus, we’re making a smart new tool rack that’ll keep them organized and tidy… and looking good!
+Here’s how to clean, sharpen, and spruce up tools for the growing season ahead.
+Plus, we’re making a smart new tool rack that’ll keep them organized and tidy … and looking good!

-Just as you care for things inside your home, caring for your garden tools means they’ll last much longer (often a lifetime!)
+Just as you care for things inside your home, caring for your garden tools means they’ll last much longer—often a lifetime!

 We have a handful of important tools.
 (See our top 10 gardening tools.)
 Those with blades most definitely need to be cleaned and sharpened for a variety of reasons: